Skip to main content

 3. In the Debits field enter the total amount paid for the particular fee type.
 Repeat for each fee type you are recording.

-4. Add a final line to the entry with the Account set to Uncategorized Income and the Credits field set to the total amount you are recording (Quickbooks will automatially populate this for you based on the other lines).
+4. Add a final line to the entry with the Account set to Uncategorized Income and the Credits field set to the total amount you are recording (Quickbooks will automatically populate this for you based on the other lines).

 Save the Journal entry and now your previously uncategorized deposits all correctly reflect the appropriate fee types!
 Using a report like the Profit and Loss statement will show your revenue broken out into the various categories.